devzaveri/-nexora-react-native-boilerplate/README.md

 Create a new directory in the appropriate category under `src/templates` with your feature implementation, then update the feature manager in `src/utils/featureManager.js` to include your new feature.

+#### How do I create my own component templates?

+Component templates are located in `src/templates/ui/[framework]/[language]/src/components/`.
+To add a new component template:

+1. Create a new file in the appropriate directory (e.g., `MyComponent.js` or `MyComponent.tsx`)
+2. Implement your component following the existing patterns
+3. Update `src/utils/templates.js` to include your new component

+#### Can I use this CLI to manage existing React Native projects?

+Yes, but with some limitations.
+The CLI works best with projects that were initially created using this boilerplate.
+For existing projects, you can:

+1. Use `nexora-rn add component [name]` to add individual components
+2. Manually copy templates from the CLI's template directory
+3. Use `nexora-rn init` in an existing project to add boilerplate structure

 ## 📋 Additional Information

 ### Versioning